EPCCed/eidf-docs/docs/access/ssh.md

 1. Click the ‘Start’ button at the bottom of the screen
 1. Click the ‘Settings’ cog icon
-1. Search in the top bar ‘Add or Remove Programs’ and select the entry
+1. Select 'System'
-1. Select the ‘Optional Features’ blue text link
+1. Select the ‘Optional Features’ option at the bottom of the list
-1. If ‘OpenSSH Client’ is not under ‘Installed Features’, click the ‘Add a Feature’ button
+1. If ‘OpenSSH Client’ is not under ‘Installed Features’, click the ‘View Features’ button
 1. Search ‘OpenSSH Client’
 1. Select the check box next to ‘OpenSSH Client’ and click ‘Install’